-Cal State Fullerton, TCU earn spots in College World Series
+Titans, Frogs, FSU, LSU earn spots in College World Series

 HOME TEAM TURNABOUT

-Home teams are a combined 12-2 in the eight super regionals, and four of the five decided so far have been won by the home team.
+Home teams are a combined 14-2 in the eight super regionals, and six of the seven decided so far have been won by the host.
 Fullerton was the only visiting team to take a series.

-Last year, only three home teams won super regionals, and they combined to go 6-13.
+Last year, only three hosts won super regionals, and they combined to go 6-13.

 GAME 2 JINX ENDS